 Kiang Wu Nursing College of Macau (KWNC), founded in 1923, is a subsidiary institution of Kiang Wu Hospital Charitable Association (KWHCA).
-Evolving from the former Kiang Wu Nursing and Midwifery School, the College is the oldest nursing education institute in Macau.
+Evolving from the former Kiang Wu Nursing and Midwifery School, the College is the oldest nursing education institute in Macao.
 In 2015, the College received confidence ratings from the UK Quality Assurance Agency for Higher Education (QAA) in an institutional quality audit (IQA).
 The College is striving to enhance the curriculum to be multi-disciplinary and advancing towards top tier training.
 It is also determined to timely accommodate social demand and medical development.

-To encourage Macau’s specialised nursing development, with the support of the Hospital Authority of Hong Kong, KWNC launched the “Postgraduate Diploma in Advanced Nursing (PDAN) Programme” in 2008, nurturing nurses with relevant specialised skills.
+To encourage Macao’s specialised nursing development, with the support of the Hospital Authority of Hong Kong, KWNC launched the “Postgraduate Diploma in Advanced Nursing (PDAN) Programme” in 2008, nurturing nurses with relevant specialised skills.
 This increased the power of specialised nurses, and promoted clinical development of various kinds of specialised nursing services.
-With more clinical learning bases added in Macau, and them being accredited, the training is more satisfactory for the needs of the Macau medical system and residents.
+With more clinical learning bases added in Macao, and them being accredited, the training is more satisfactory for the needs of the local medical system and residents.
 Following which in 2010, the “Master of Nursing Science (MNS) Programme” was established in collaboration with Sun Yat-sen University.
 This provided a foundation for the College's Master's degree programme, building up a qualified teaching team.
 The College then established its own "Master of Nursing Programme" in 2018 to enhance nurses’ academic research and problem-solving abilities.
-The College is the first tertiary education institute that was approved to establish a nursing Master’s degree in Macau history.
+The College is the first tertiary education institute that was approved to establish a nursing Master’s degree in Macao history.

 KWNC lays emphasis on humanistic care and multicultural education to cultivate qualified nursing talents who strive for competence and integrity.
 Encouraged and supported by the Board of Directors of the College, the “Benevolence Scholarship Foundation” was established in 2006 to achieve the College’s benevolent and caring notion through encouraging the aspiring youth to pursue nursing studies and devote to nursing career by virtue of scholarships and grants.
 The College is closely connected with the Mainland and international medical and academic institutes, providing a variety of foreign exchange and learning opportunities for teachers and students to broaden their horizon and learn about multiculturalism.
 There are clinical exchanges that include countries / regions such as: Beijing, Sichuan, Taiwan, Singapore, United States, Portugal, and Belgium etc.

 To promote academic research development in nursing and health sciences, KWNC founded the periodical “Macau Journal of Nursing” in 2001.
-This was the first and only local nursing journal in Macau which was also included in the US CINAHL and Taiwan CEPS databases.
+This was the first and only local nursing journal in Macao which was also included in the US CINAHL and Taiwan CEPS databases.
 The Journal aims to boost the academic research development in nursing and health sciences, enhancing the quality of nursing techniques and nursing education, and reviewing the nursing development in the new epoch.
 In 2004, the newsletter “The Echo of Health and Nursing” was launched to share information, propagate health care and nursing knowledge, improve actual operation, and enhance connection and team spirit between the College’s colleagues and students.

 In recent years, KWNC has undertaken a number of research projects commissioned by the S.A.R.
 Government, such as: “Research on the Long-Term Care Needs of the Elderly in Macau”, “A Ten-Year Plan for the Nursing Manpower in Macau”, “The Study of the Visual Acuity of Primary Students in Macau”, “A Ten-Year Plan for the Community Nursing Manpower in Macau”, “Tackling the Ageing Society: An Analytic Study of Nursing Services and Manpower in Macau”, “Tackling the Ageing Society: A Continuous Study on the Strategies for the Development of Macau Nursing Manpower”, and “Research on Preparation for Elderly Life and Life-long Development of Macau Residents” etc. The academic team is committed to conducting research to meet the needs of the society and explore the development of nursing education.
 The research findings contribute to improving the quality of nursing services and serve as a reference for the Macao SAR Government.